 If not, then it needs improvement.

-In the #ICOR methodology, we define four #OUTPUT_Elements related to the action world: goals, projects, tasks, and TO-DOs.
+In the ICOR® ecosystem, we define four Output Elements related to the action world: goals, projects, tasks, and to-dos.

 While all are important, let’s concentrate on goals since that is the subject of this article.

 Here, at the Paperless Movement®, we establish our objectives every quarter, and then create the other output elements accordingly.

 At the end of each quarter, we examine our progress towards achieving our goals and draw conclusions.

 However, evaluating goal attainment is not limited to only analyzing these quarterly objectives.
 I encourage you to go deeper and look at weekly and daily to-dos.